VOhmAster/ESP32-PWM-analyzer/README.md

 - Visual glitch detection in the signals.
 - Freeze mode to stop updates for stable readings.

+## Additional Feature
+The onboard RGB LED acts as a status indicator, adapting its color and behavior (pulsing or blinking) according to the current channel activity, frequency ranges, and duty cycle states.

 ## Hardware
 This project is built on an ESP32 and uses the following components:
 - Two PWM signal inputs.